ChrisLundquist/chrislundquist.github.com/_posts/2012-02-27-panic-fire-how-to-recognize-it-and-keep-your-coworkers-from-going-postal.md

 layout: post
 title: "Panic Fire.
 How to recognize it and keep your coworkers from going postal"
 category: Development
-tags: [Stress, Bad Habbits]
+tags: [Stress, Bad Habits]
 ---
 {% include JB/setup %}

-So maybe you have found yourself or seen someone else in a sitatuation like this.
+So maybe you have found yourself or seen someone else in a situation like this.

   You are working on a project, without the time to get to know all the pieces.
 You are almost finished, there are just a few lines of code standing between